FLG: Can you introduce yourself and your work?

 There are many exciting developments in the field of genomics at the moment.
 One example that we are part of is the Whole Genome Sequencing project, one of the most ambitious sequencing programmes ever undertaken – sequencing the entire genetic code of all 500,000 participants in the UK Biobank health research resource.
 Its long-term aim is to enable the scientific community to better understand, diagnose, treat and prevent life-changing diseases, such as cancer and diabetes.
 Collaborating with leading institutions is central to our approach of transforming drug discovery and development through genomics.

-Biomedicine and biotechnology move at pace and the Festival of Genomics is a great opportunity to hear about the ‘latest and greatest’ while also having a chance to interact with colleagues, collaborators and peers face to face.
+Biomedicine and biotechnology move at pace and the Festival of Genomics and Biodata is a great opportunity to hear about the ‘latest and greatest’ while also having a chance to interact with colleagues, collaborators and peers face to face.